luisjpf/cashport-js/README.md

 # Cashport-JS - JavaScript / Node.JS Module
-A Typescript SDK to integrate CashPort in your apps. https://cashport.io
+A Javascript Module to Integrate Cashport into your Server-Side App / Backend. https://cashport.io

 # Installing
 Include the dependency in your project: